akashvbabu/akash-demo-project/Readme.md

 java -jar /target/akash-demo-0.0.1-SNAPSHOT.jar
 ```

-To run the backen application (using docker):
+To run the backend application (using docker):

 ```
 cd akash-demo